bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Cloudy
+- Partly Cloudy
-- 85% humidity
+- 94% humidity
 - 4 mph wind
-- 100% cloud cover
+- 72% cloud cover
 - 41 AQI 🟩
 - 0.42 inches of rain in the past 24 hours
 - 0.71 inches of rain expected in the next 72 hours